Physical Review D - Particles, Fields, Gravitation, and Cosmology

 We show that a conformal-invariance–violating coupling of the inflaton to electromagnetism produces a cross correlation between curvature fluctuations and a spectrum of primordial magnetic fields.
 According to this model, in the case of power-law inflation, a primordial magnetic field is generated with a nearly flat power spectrum and rms amplitude ranging from nG to pG.
 We study the cross correlation, a three-point function of the curvature perturbation, and two powers of the magnetic field, in real and momentum space.
 The cross-correlation coefficient, a dimensionless ratio of the three-point function with the curvature-perturbation and magnetic-field power spectra, can be several orders of magnitude larger than expected as based on the amplitude of scalar metric perturbations from inflation.
 In momentum space, the cross-correlation peaks for flattened triangle configurations, and is 3 orders of magnitude larger than the squeezed triangle configuration.
 These results suggest likely methods for distinguishing the observational signatures of the model.

 Motta, Leonardo and Caldwell, Robert R., "Non-Gaussian Features of Primordial Magnetic Fields in Power-Law Inflation" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1964.